Custom Theme Design vs. Existing Themes

 When you’re creating a theme from scratch you have infinite flexibility.
 The theme can match your branding completely, the templates will match your exact needs, and the functionality for the site can be tailored to only those elements that you need.
 In essence it’s the site of your dreams.
 However, even with this route there can be some drawbacks.

-- No Net – If you need something new for your theme – a template, or additional features, or a change to an existing feature then you’re going to need to pay for the development of the item.
+- If you need something new for your theme then you’re going to need to pay for the development of the item.
+An extra template, or additional features, or a change to an existing feature will all add time.
 There are no extra features built to handle changes (unless you identified this need during your planning).

-- Scope Creep – As with the problems with existing themes, scope creep is the bane to custom theme development as well.
+- As with the problems with existing themes, scope creep is the bane to custom theme development as well.
 If you have changing needs it’s going to mean a changing plan.
-One advantage, is that with a custom theme you may be able to change direction depending on how far into the process you are.
+One advantage with a custom theme is the ability to change direction depending on how far into the process you are.

 Either of these routes can deliver a great result.
 The key to making the process work is to identify the business needs and goals of the website early.
 We, as developers, will guide you through this decision-making and offer solutions to help achieve those goals.
 However, if you haven’t defined the goal, we can’t help build it.
 The biggest takeaway is that cost should not be the only factor involved in your decision-making.
 What may seem like an initial savings can later be a large expense.